roman-milk/roman-milk.github.io/black-cock.md

  "With some huge tits," he added, ignoring my request.

  "Please don't talk about my wife in such a way," I requested.
-Report_Story #6